sienlonglim/LangChain/readme.md

 - Add logger
 - Introduce conversation retriever and memory states

+### 20231215 Refactoring:
+- rewrote splitting portion using OOP and resource caching
+- reduce redundancy of inputs in functions when session_states can be called directly from global scope
+- archived old code

 ### 20231213 MVP3:
 - refactored code to use tempfile to utilize langchain's loaders
 - added functionality to allow srt files